sebfisch/java-data/content/docs/features/records.md

 Then, the brightest augmented color is computed using `Stream.max` and the `brightness` method of the local record which provides read access to the pre-computed brightness.
-Finally, the brightest is discarded using `Optional.map` and the `color` method of the local record.
+Finally, the brightness is discarded using `Optional.map` and the `color` method of the local record.

 ## Task: recursive lists